patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02-05.png)

 Note:
-These images of public spaces emerged slowly from the depth of a private database.
+These **images of public spaces emerged slowly from the depth of a private database**.

 --